Jesus did not come to be the Messiah?

 And the high priest stood up in the midst, and asked Jesus, saying, Answerest thou nothing? what is it which these witness against thee?
 But he held his peace, and answered nothing.
 Again the high priest asked him, and said unto him, Art thou the Christ, the Son of the Blessed?
 And Jesus said, I am: and ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven.
 Mark 14:60-62

-113 Responses to “Jesus did not come to be the Messiah?”
+113 comments on “Jesus did not come to be the Messiah?

 1. A Christian woman, whose husband is a resident at the same nursing home as my father, told me about this recently.
 I too wanted to hear it for myself.
 She said she would find out the tape title/number for me.
 She always has John Hagee’s program on in her husband’s room.
 She had not been aware of his unscriptural teachings.
 When she heard him say . . .